Active case

 This trend is unfortunately apparent in rates for both suicidal ideation and fatal suicide attempts.
 The Surgeon General’s Advisory reports that suicide attempts increased by 36% between 2000 and 2019.
 Similarly, the number of teens admitting to making a suicide plan had increased by 44%.

-As of 2021, the CDC reports that suicide was the second leading cause of death for kids and young adults between the ages of 10 and 24.
+As of 2022, the Centers for Disease Control and Prevention (CDC) reports that suicide was the third leading cause of death for adolescent teenagers between the ages of 15 and 19.

 Social media and teenage suicide rates may be connected in three primary ways:

-1. Dangerous algorithms are designed to prioritize engagement–time spent on the platform–above user safety, squeezing out time for activities they enjoy and in-person social interaction.
+- Dangerous algorithms: Social media platforms are designed to prioritize engagement – time spent on the platform – above user safety.
+This reduces the amount of time spent on other activities they enjoy and in-person social interaction.

-2. Lack of tools for users to limit their use – social media apps are designed to keep kids using their products above all else, denying kids the option to see and set reasonable limits on how long, how, and at what times they use the apps.
+- Lack of tools for users to limit their use: Social media apps are designed to keep kids using their products above all else.
+This denies kids the option to see and set reasonable limits on how long, how, and at what times they use the apps.

-3. Poor parental control options limit parents’ and guardians’ ability to proactively regulate how and for how long their child interacts with social media.
+- Poor parental control options: These platforms often limit parents’ and guardians’ ability to proactively regulate how and for how long their child interacts with social media.

 These factors are a recipe for compulsive use.
-A 2022 survey of teens by the Pew Research Center found that more than a third of respondents described their use of at least one social media app as “almost constant.”
-What’s more, a majority of adolescents surveyed believed “it would be at least somewhat hard to give” up the use of social media.
+A 2024 survey of adolescent teens (ages 13-17) by the Pew Research Center found that one-third of respondents said they use at least one social media app “almost constantly.”
+This included the social media platforms YouTube, TikTok, Instagram, Snapchat and Facebook.

 To keep kids returning again and again, social media platforms use design techniques similar to those used in slot machines, such as:

-• Intermittent variable rewards that keep kids glued to their screens in the hope that this time they’ll get a positive reaction or have a positive interaction.
+- Intermittent variable rewards that keep kids glued to their screens in the hope that this time they’ll get a positive reaction or have a positive interaction (likes, comments, messages).

-• Flow states induced by endless scrolling of content, with posts ordered by algorithms designed to increase engagement.
+- Flow states induced by scrolling of content that never ends, with posts ordered by algorithms designed to increase engagement.

 How exactly does social media harm teens’ mental health?